 Coffee has been 1st cultivated in Africa and is now widely used substance all through the writing culture.
 Coffee beans are harvested in coffee farms in warm climates all over the world, roasted to make and enhance the flavor.
 In an article, writers were asked on how they liked their coffee.
 Some writers like their coffee in certain ways while others like it however it comes when working, for as long there is good coffee to take a sip whenever needed.
 But when going out, it would be a different scenario where they chose certain type of coffee to drink in the morning such as cappuccino and double espresso for dinner in a restaurant.

 When you find yourself working at your desk, producing that perfect latte or macchiato isn’t what comes on to mind.
 What you would want is that cup of coffee, an instant coffee that’s easy to mix or coffee machine to fill the cup whenever it’s empty.
-As a writer myself, I research on the top coffee machines and made a good list out of my research as a reference for people searching for a reliable coffee maker.
+As a writer myself, I researched on the best automatic drip coffee maker of 2015 and made a good list out of my research as a reference for people searching for a reliable coffee maker.

 You can find many active ingredients in coffee and what’s the most recognized ingredient is the caffeine.
 It ranks now as the most used psychoactive stimulant all over the world.
 Caffeine actually promotes arousal, increases the alertness and also decreases fatigue.
 This is done by indirectly activating the pathways of the brain that releases excitatory neurotransmitters such as glutamate or dopamine and with potentiating action of the hormone adrenalin.
 With this, caffeine has a result in enhancing effects on learning, perception and memory.
 This could be a reason why writer clings to coffee that it helps in enhancing the realm of their mind to be able to keep writers going even in late hours.